Non-vanishing for quartic Hecke $L$-functions and ranks of elliptic curves: Introduction

 The non-vanishing of central $L$-values for twists of elliptic curves has been intensely studied.
 Goldfeld's conjecture \cite{Gold79} states that $50\%$ of the quadratic twists of an elliptic curve $E_{/\mathbb{Q}}$ should have analytic rank $0$ (respectively $1$).
 Recently, Smith~\cite{Smith25} showed that Goldfeld's conjecture follows from BSD.
 Moreover, much unconditional progress has been made due to his breakthrough work \cites{Smith26I, Smith26II} on Selmer groups.
 For instance, Burungale and Tian \cite{BurTia26} proved a $p$-converse theorem which combined with Smith's results on $2^\infty$-Selmer groups implies Goldfeld's conjecture for the congruent number family $y^2 = x^3-q^2x$, for $q \in \Z$ squarefree.

 Goldfeld's minimalist philosophy applied to higher order twists over number fields predicts that their analytic ranks are typically as small as permitted by their root numbers.
-For higher order twists over $\Q$, Alp{\"o}ge, Bhargava, and Shnidman \cite{ABS24} proved a positive proportion of rank $0$ (respectively rank $1$) in the cubic family $x^3 + y^3 = q$ and the sextic family $x^3 + y^3 = q^2$, for $q \in \Z$.
+For higher order twists over $\Q$, Alp{\"o}ge, Bhargava, and Shnidman \cite{ABS24} proved a positive proportion of rank $0$ (respectively rank $1$) in the cubic families $x^3 + y^3 = q$ and $x^3 + y^3 = q^2$, for $q \in \Z$.
 Conjecturally, each of the ranks $0$ and $1$ occur $50\%$ of the time in this setting.
 See also \cite{KL19, BES20, KS24} and references therein.

 For twists over number fields, Burungale and Tian \cite{BurTia26} showed that if $3$ is not inert\footnote{Note that $K=\Q(i)$ is not covered by the result.} in the imaginary quadratic field $K$ and the elliptic curve $E_{/K}$ has CM by an order of $K$, then a positive proportion of quadratic twists of $E_{/K}$ associated to squarefree $q \in \mathcal{O}_K$ have analytic rank $0$.
 An important input is the work of Bhargava, Klagsbrun, Lemke Oliver, and Shnidman \cite{BKLS19}.
 Conjecturally, $100\%$ of quadratic twists over $K$ have rank $0$.